Algorithms

 Episode Mining

-These algorithms discover patterns (episodes) that appear in a single sequence of events.
-For a good overview of episode mining, please read this survey paper.
+These algorithms discover patterns (episodes) in a single sequence of events.
+For a good overview, please read this survey paper.

 - algorithms for mining frequent episodes

-- the EMMA algorithm, which finds the frequent episodes, and counts the support based on the head frequency (Kuo-Yu et al., 2008)
+- the EMMA algorithm – frequent episodes based on head frequency (Kuo-Yu et al., 2008)

-- the AFEM algorithm, which finds the frequent episodes, and counts the support based on the head frequency (Fournier-Viger et al., 2022 )
+- the AFEM algorithm – frequent episodes based on head frequency (Fournier-Viger et al., 2022) new

-- the MINEPI+ algorithm, which finds the frequent episodes, and counts the support based on the head frequency (Kuo-Yu et al., 2008)
+- the MINEPI+ algorithm – frequent episodes based on head frequency (Kuo-Yu et al., 2008)

-- the MINEPI algorithm, which finds the frequent episodes, counts the support based on minimal occurrences, and does not allow simultaneous events (Mannila & Toivonen, 1997)
+- the MINEPI algorithm – frequent episodes, minimal occurrences, no simultaneous events (Mannila & Toivonen, 1997)

-- the TKE algorithm, which finds the top-k most frequent episodes based on the head frequency (Fournier-Viger et al., 2020)
+- the TKE algorithm – top-k most frequent episodes (Fournier-Viger et al., 2020)

 - algorithms for mining episode rules

-- the POERM algorithm for discovering partially-ordered episode rules in a sequence of events, using non-overlapping support (Fournier-Viger et al., 2021, , powerpoint)
+- the POERM algorithm – partially-ordered episode rules, non-overlapping support (Fournier-Viger et al., 2021, ▶ video 📊 slides) new

-- the POERMH algorithm for discovering partially-ordered episode rules in a sequence of events, using the head support (Fournier-Viger et al., 2021, , powerpoint)
+- the POERMH algorithm – partially-ordered episode rules, head support (Fournier-Viger et al., 2021, ▶ video 📊 slides) new

-- the NONEPI algorithm for discovering episodes rules using the non-overlapping frequency (Ouarem et al., 2021)
+- the NONEPI algorithm – episode rules using non-overlapping frequency (Ouarem et al., 2021)

-- algorithms to generate episodes rules (Mannila & Toivonen, 1997) using the output of TKE, AFEM, EMMA or MINEPI+
+- algorithms to generate episode rules (Mannila & Toivonen, 1997) using output of TKE, AFEM, EMMA or MINEPI+ new

 - algorithms for mining nonoverlapping sequential patterns